From robust tests to Bayes-like posterior distributions: Abstract

 \section{Abstract}

-In the Bayes paradigm and for a given loss function, we propose the construction of a new type of posterior distributions, that extends the classical Bayes one, for estimating the law of an $n$-sample.
-The loss functions we have in mind are based on the total variation and Hellinger distances as well as some $\L_{j}$-ones.
-We prove that, with a probability close to one, this new posterior distribution concentrates its mass in a neighbourhood of the law of the data, for the chosen loss function, provided that this law belongs to the support of the prior or, at least, lies close enough to it.
+In the Bayes paradigm, given a loss function and an $n$-sample, we present the construction of a new type of posterior distribution, that extends the classical Bayes one.
+The loss functions we have in mind are either those derived from the total variation and Hellinger distances or some $\L_{j}$-ones for $j>1$.
+We prove that, with a probability close to one, this new posterior distribution concentrates its mass in a neighbourhood (for the chosen loss function) of the law of the data, provided that this law belongs to the support of the prior or, at least, lies close enough to it.
 We therefore establish that the new posterior distribution enjoys some robustness properties with respect to a possible misspecification of the prior, or more precisely, its support.
-For the total variation and squared Hellinger losses, we also show that the posterior distribution keeps its concentration properties when the data are only independent, hence not necessarily i.i.d., provided that most of their marginals or the average of these are close enough to some probability distribution around which the prior puts enough mass.
-The posterior distribution is therefore also stable with respect to the equidistribution assumption.
-We illustrate these results by several applications.
-We consider the problems of estimating a location parameter or both the location and the scale of a density in a nonparametric framework.
-Finally, we also tackle the problem of estimating a density, with the squared Hellinger loss, in a high-dimensional parametric model under some sparsity conditions.
-The results established in this paper are non-asymptotic and provide, as much as possible, explicit constants.
+We also show that the posterior distribution is stable with respect to the equidistribution assumption we started from.
+Besides, when the model is regular and well-specified and one uses the squared Hellinger loss, we show that our credible regions possess, at least for $n$ sufficiently large, the same ellipsoidal shapes and approximately the same sizes as those we would derive from the classical Bayesian posterior distribution by using the Bernstein--von Mises theorem.
+Then we use our Bayesian-like approach to solve the following problems.
+We first consider the estimation of a location parameter or both the location and scale parameters of a density in a nonparametric framework.
+Then we tackle the problem of estimating a density, with the squared Hellinger loss, in a high-dimensional parametric model under some sparsity conditions on the parameter.
+Importantly, the results established in this paper are nonasymptotic and provide, as much as possible, bounds with explicit constants.